Why a Blog is Like a New Home

 d.
 WordPress - my personal preference.

 WordPress is like living in NYC.
 Everyone is there, and you can do almost anything you imagine.

 Once you know where you want to live, you’ll need to choose how to heat it through web hosting services:

 Using WordPress.com means relying on an electrical system that’s beyond your control.
 You may be without power and your site may go down.
 If you’re blogging your heart out, consider owning your blog by self-hosting.

 Self-hosting on WordPress.org means that your site is independent and not part of the grid system on WordPress.com.
 Losing electricity rarely happens.

-I’ve been “off the grid” on bluehost.com (affiliate link) for over a year.
-It only went down once – but it was my fault.
-I changed my top-level domain when verifying my Pinterest.
-Bluehost warned me in advance that it would go down for a small amount of time.
-No big deal.
+I’ve been “off the grid” on bluehost.com (affiliate link) for over a year (disclaimer: bluehost is a client).
+It only went down once in over a two year timeframe – when I changed my top-level domain when verifying my Pinterest.

 The fun part of having a home is decorating.
 Here are a few options with how to decorate your blog:

 Putting your blog on wordpress.com is like living in a furnished apartment.
 It’s convenient.
 But the furniture is not exactly your style: